ph1-618O/stegosarus_text/README.md

 -------------------------------------------------------------------------------------------------------
 *Steganography : the practice of hiding a message in another object*

-*in this case a text message in an image*
 -------------------------------------------------------------------------------------------------------
 This program checks to see if the dependencies are installed